 12. Work with the low-light, don’t pack up.

 For low-light conditions, ensure you get rock steady-support with a tripod and crank up your ISO, but even more importantly, learn to make the most of any situation.
-For example, rather than packing up early, when the sun dips below the horizon, I work on silhouettes and motion-panning with the running stags, or with the moving harem.
+For example, rather than packing up early, when the sun dips below the horizon, I work on silhouettes and motion-panning (see above) with the running stags, or with the moving harem.